soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 Once the Microsoft 365 security center is enabled for your tenant, you will be notified by email.
 You will then be able to access it at [https://security.microsoft.com](https://security.microsoft.com) and sign in.

 > [!NOTE]
 > You must be assigned a valid Azure Active Directory role in order to access the Microsoft 365 security center.
-To learn more, see the [Permissions needed](#permissions-needed) section (in this article).
+To learn more, see the [Required licenses and permissions](#required-licenses-and-permissions) section (in this article).

 ## Microsoft 365 compliance center